How are healthcare services in Thailand?

 When we asked expats and global nomads about the quality of medical care in Thailand, they replied...

 "Healthcare services in Thailand are generally of a high quality and are widely available.
 The public healthcare system is comprehensive and covers a wide range of services, including primary care, specialist care, and hospital care.
 The quality of public healthcare is generally good, with modern facilities and well-trained staff.
 Foreign residents in Thailand have access to the public healthcare system, although they may need to pay a fee for some services.
 Expats in Thailand often use the public healthcare system, as it is generally more affordable than private healthcare.
-However, some expats may opt for private healthcare, as it can provide more personalized care and shorter waiting times," explained one expat living in Thailand.
+However, some expats may opt for private healthcare, as it can provide more personalized care and shorter waiting times," said another expat in Thailand.

 Please login to continue reading this article.